jroseberry64/PLASM-Compiler/README.md

   * [`%VF`](#register-flag-vf)
   * [`%NF`](#register-flag-nf)

-*Some symbols might be different than what you're used to in other languages*
+*Some symbols might be used different than what you're used to in other languages*

 #### Comments